glic3rinu/passlib/docs/lib/passlib.hash.msdcc2.rst

 server is unavailable.
 It is known by a number of other names, including "mscache2" and "mscash2" (Microsoft CAched haSH).
 It replaces the weaker :doc:`msdcc v1<passlib.hash.msdcc>` hash used by previous releases of Windows.
-Security wise it is not particularly weak, but due to it's use of the username as a salt, it should probably not be used for anything but verifying existing cached credentials.
+Security wise it is not particularly weak, but due to its use of the username as a salt, it should probably not be used for anything but verifying existing cached credentials.
 This class can be used directly as follows::